4ms/stm32mp1-baremetal/README.md

 store your application, the Cortex-A series typically runs the application on an external RAM chip.
-The STM32MP1 has an internal ROM bootloader (called BOOTROM) which automatically copies your bootloader from the SD Card into internal RAM, and then executes it.
+The STM32MP1 has an internal ROM bootloader (called BOOTROM) which automatically copies your bootloader from the SD Card into internal SYSRAM, and then executes it.
 The bootloader is then responsible to enable the external RAM, and load and start the application.

+The application ultimately needs to live on the SD card as well, but it can be flashed into RAM using an SWD/JTAG flasher, making debugging much easier than having to copy files to an SD card each time the code is changed.

 There are two bootloader choices in this repo: U-Boot and MP1-Boot.